Skip to Content

 BMVA students are encouraged to become involved in Māori cultural activities, including noho marae, waiata sessions, kapa haka, participation in powhiri, and attendance at hui.

 Third and fourth year students are required to exhibit their work in a professional manner.
 Their exhibitions are considered to be among the highlights of the year.
 They are held towards the end of the second semester and are open to whanau, the wider University, and the public.

 The standard of work has been uniformly high and attracts very favourable comment from visitors and art critics.
 Much of the work is sold during the exhibitions, introducing students to the commercial side of visual art and providing experience in marketing and presentation.

-When you join Toioho ki Apiti, you become part of the internationally recognised College of Creative Arts - ranked in the top 100 by QS University rankings, second in Asia Pacific for design concept by Red Dot, and the only Australasian university to be quality assured by the prestigious US National Association of Schools of Art and Design.
+When you join Toioho ki Apiti, you become part of the internationally recognised College of Creative Arts - ranked in the top 100 by QS University rankings, second in Asia Pacific for design concept by Red Dot.
+The College of Creative Arts is also NASAD approved as Substantially Equivalent.

 If you are an international student, please check out how to apply.

 The BMVA is offered at Massey’s Palmerston North campus., which has many relaxed green spaces.
 Most BMVA students choose to be part of Manawatahi - the Māori Students’ Association on campus - and consider them to be whanau.
 There is safe student accommodation available on site.

 Toioho ki Apiti has a particularly strong, long-standing relationship with Te Manawa in Palmerston North; the gallery regularly hosts exhibitions of work by students, staff and alumni.
 We also offer opportunities to visit art galleries, museums and cultural events in other centres.